 The Attwood Academies Board is made up of a number of leading figures from business, the charity sector and education.
-In addition to their considerable experience they are, par one, all local to Bexhill.
+Further details on the Attwood Academies Trust are available at: http://www.attwoodacademies.org/

 Sara was a head hunter for twenty years, specialising in consumer PR.
 She worked for Whitehead Mann and The Miles Partnership in London.

 Sara is now a JP in Kent working with Magistrates in the Community.